-Students do not need a referral from the Counseling Center to access psychiatric services at the Student Health Center, but may make an appointment to speak with a Counseling Center counselor first to explore available options.
+Students do not need a referral from the Counseling Center to access psychiatric services at the Student Health Center, but may make an appointment to speak with a Counseling Center clinician first to explore available options.

-Students with learning disabilities and ADHD who are interested in obtaining academic assistance (e.g., classroom accommodations for a disability, specialized academic support, writing help or tutor referrals, etc.), should contact the Academic Support Center at 202-885-3360 or stop by MGC 243 to schedule an appointment with an academic counselor.
+Students with learning disabilities and ADHD who are interested in obtaining academic assistance (e.g., classroom accommodations for a disability, specialized academic support, writing help or tutor referrals, etc.), should contact the Academic Support and Access Center at 202-885-3360 or stop by MGC 243 to schedule an appointment with an academic counselor.
 More information about their services is available at http://www.american.edu/asc.

-Please note: Students with American University’s health insurance (GM Southwest) who choose to use their insurance to see an off-campus provider do NOT need to obtain a referral/paperwork from the Counseling Center.
-However, if you would like assistance with finding a provider in the community, you are welcome to speak with the Counseling Center’s insurance assistant (202-885-3500) during her drop-in hours, or make an appointment to speak with a counselor.
+Please note: Students with American University’s health insurance who choose to use their insurance to see an off-campus provider do NOT need to obtain a referral/paperwork from the Counseling Center.
+However, if you would like assistance with finding a provider in the community, you are welcome to speak with the Counseling Center’s insurance assistant (202-885-3500) during her drop-in hours, or make an appointment to speak with a clinician.
 More information about the AU Student Health Insurance is available at http://www.american.edu/ocl/counseling/referrals&insurance/insurance.html.